-A conveyancer is responsible for the legal process of buying and selling property.
+A conveyancer is a legal specialist who is responsible for guiding you through the process of buying and selling properties.
+They may also assist in those looking to mortgage their homes.
 You should hire a licensed conveyancer or conveyancing solicitor once you’ve made an offer on a property or have had your offer accepted.

 Both conveyancers and solicitors can help with the conveyancing process and the service won’t differ.
 You should only ever hire a conveyancer that’s regulated by the CLC, SRA, LSS, LSNI or CILEx.

 A conveyancer specialises in just conveyancing and most of the time they won’t have a broader knowledge of other law sectors.
 A conveyancer can help with:

 - Sale of property

 A conveyancing solicitor also does conveyancing but is usually qualified in other aspects of property law including:

 Compare Local Conveyancers